Goals

 function to operate by polling.
 It should:

-Wait for a falling edge on the button gpio, i.e. poll
+- Wait for a falling edge on the button gpio, i.e. repeatedly call

 gCount